Concerned about a horse? Call 01508 481008

 RSPCA officers had visited on several occasions during the two months prior, leaving notices for the horses’ owner to get in contact with them but the notices went unheeded.

-A member of the public to who to the set at the time said she had been filling the water tubs in their field almost daily otherwise they would be empty, and that feeding by the owner was sporadic.
+A member of the public said she had been filling the water tubs in their field almost daily otherwise they would be empty, and that feeding by the owner was sporadic.

-In mitigation, it was said owner was simply incompetent rather than had intended deliberate cruelty.
+In mitigation, it was said that the owner was incompetent and had not intended to be cruel.

 As well as a ban, the owner was ordered to carry out 150 hours of unpaid work, pay £1,000 costs and a £90 victim surcharge when he was sentenced at High Wycombe Magistrates’ Court on 23rd December 2020.

-While at the Sanctuary, Elsa gave birth to a filly in March, who was named Bruni.
+Elsa gave birth to a filly in Redwings' care in March, who was named Bruni.
 Very sadly Summer gave birth to a stillborn foal in April.

 Thanks to Elsa’s companionship and lots of care from our vets and equine care teams, Summer recovered from her loss and the three spent the summer enjoying time out in a field together.